 This article will provide a brief overview of the Gradebook module.
-For specific details regarding the points or standards gradebook, check out the links below:
+For specific details regarding the assessments or standards gradebook views, check out the links below:

-- Each assessment will have its own column that includes the score, status, and comments.
+Each assessment will have its own column that includes the score (if your district uses points), status, and comments.

-➡️ You can find much more detailed information on using the points gradebook by click the link below.
+➡️ You can find much more detailed information on using the assessments gradebook by clicking the link below.

 The standards gradebook stores and calculates the student's performance on standards.

-➡️ Rather than each column representing an assessment (like the points gradebook), each column represents a standard in the standards gradebook.
+➡️ Rather than each column representing an assessment (like the assessments gradebook), each column represents a standard in the standards gradebook.

 💡 Tip from the Otus Team: If there is an additional column in-between the student's last name and the first standard, that means your district has Total Grade Conversion enabled.
 This takes the performance mean for all attempts and converts it to a total class grade (could be a letter grade, a performance level, or any other term your district has decided to use).

-➡️ You can find much more detailed information on using the standards gradebook by click the link below.
+➡️ You can find much more detailed information on using the standards view by clicking the link below.